Last updated: May 2026

 • Use Subscribe & Save: Chewy, Amazon, and PetSmart offer 5-15% discounts on auto-delivery programs.
 Set your delivery frequency based on your German Longhaired Pointer's monthly consumption.

 • Measure portions accurately: Many owners overfeed by 20-30%.
-Using a kitchen scale instead of a measuring cup ensures you're not wasting food — and keeps your German Longhaired Pointer at a healthy weight.
+Using a kitchen scale avoids waste and keeps your dog healthy.

-• Consider mid-tier brands: Purina Pro Plan ($10.90/kg) and Iams ($7.20/kg) offer excellent nutrition at a fraction of premium brand costs.
-For a healthy German Longhaired Pointer, there's often no nutritional benefit to paying premium prices.
+• Consider mid-tier brands: Purina Pro Plan and Iams offer excellent nutrition at a lower cost.
+A healthy dog rarely needs premium prescription formulas.

 See our complete guide to saving money on dog food for more strategies that work.